FTX: Effects on investors

 Institutional investors that stand to lose money due to their stakes in FTX include Tiger Global Management, the Ontario Teachers' Pension Plan, SoftBank Group, BlackRock, Lightspeed Venture Partners, Temasek, and Sequoia Capital.
 Sequoia Capital wrote down its equity in FTX to $0 on November 9, losing some $214 million.
 Sequoia released a notice to investors, also published on Twitter, assuring them the firm's stake in FTX represented a small amount of its overall portfolio, and replaced a profile of Bankman-Fried published on the firm's website with a link to the same notice.
 The Ontario Teachers' Pension Plan released a similar statement.
 Temasek later wrote down its investment on November 16.
 Several public figures also invested in FTX or received compensation for promoting the company.
-These include football player Tom Brady, basketball players Shaquille O’Neal and Stephen Curry, model Gisele Bundchen, and businessman Kevin O’Leary.
+These include football player Tom Brady, basketball players Shaquille O'Neal and Stephen Curry, model Gisele Bündchen, and businessman Kevin O'Leary.

 Gisele Bündchen was also appointed the ESG advisor for the cryptocurrency platform.
-After its bankruptcy, investors sued her for her involvement and accused her of participating in FTX’s alleged scheme to take advantage of unsophisticated investors.
+After its bankruptcy, investors sued her for her involvement and accused her of participating in FTX's alleged scheme to take advantage of unsophisticated investors.
 Anthony Scaramucci, founder of SkyBridge Capital, announced the firm was attempting to buy back a 30% stake in the business owned by FTX.

 Effects on other cryptocurrency firms and cryptocurrency markets

 Cryptocurrency investment firms with assets still held on FTX after its bankruptcy include Galois Capital and Galaxy Digital.
 Cryptocurrencies experienced swings and declines in value as news of FTX's collapse first emerged in early November: Tether dropped below its peg price of $1.00 to $0.97 and Bitcoin sank to its lowest price in two years.
 Share prices for publicly traded cryptocurrency companies declined.
 The price of Solana, which was affiliated with Bankman-Fried, declined as well.

 The crisis at FTX has inspired an increase in withdrawals from other exchanges.
 A decline in the value of Cronos, the token of exchange Crypto.com, triggered fears of the potential for a collapse similar to that of FTX and spurred withdrawals from the platform.
 CEO Kris Marszalek provided assurances that the firm was liquid and that it did not use Cronos in a manner similar to the way FTX used FTT.
 Bloomberg reported that the collapse of FTX exacerbated institutional skepticism of cryptocurrencies as an asset class.
 In December, it emerged that FTX had secretly invested in The Block, a cryptocurrency news firm, and to fund an LLC its CEO Michael McCaffrey used to buy an apartment.
 Its staff said they had no knowledge of the investments.
 McCaffrey then resigned.